azref12/mkdocs-ubeatz/ubeatz/docs/login/sign_up.md

     "results": "Password Minimum 8 Character"
 }

-#response if username has been registered
+If username has been registered.
 {
     "message": "unsuccessfully",
     "status": false,